Private Rental Assistance Policy

 Evidence requirements

-Clients who receive a Private Rental Subsidy assistance are entitled to receive Commonwealth Rent Assistance (CRA) as they are renting in the private sector and not public housing tenants .
-When assessing the household income, it will be presumed a client is receiving CRA even if they have not applied to Centrelink for this income.
+Clients who receive Private Rental Subsidy assistance are entitled to receive Commonwealth Rent Assistance (CRA) as they are renting in the private sector and not public housing tenants.
+When assessing the household income, it is presumed a client is receiving CRA even if they have not applied to Centrelink for this income.

 CRA contributes towards rent.
 When calculating the subsidy provided to new clients, and existing clients relocating to a new address, 100% of the CRA will be assessed as a contribution towards rent.
 However, there are some exceptions in relation to existing clients who move.
 For more information, go to Exceptions to calculating Commonwealth Rent Assistance at 100%.

-A carer’s income is included in the Private Rental Subsidy assistance calculation if they are living with the client.
-A carer’s income is excluded if they are not living with the client.
+A carer’s income is included in the Private Rental Subsidy assistance calculation if they are living with a client.
+A carer’s income is excluded if they are not living with a client.

 Reviewing Private Rental Subsidy assistance